arcuri82/testing_security_development_enterprise_systems/doc/intro/exercises/quiz-game/quiz-game-part-08.md

 # Quiz Game - Part 08

-From now on, we will use SpringBoot and leave behind Java EE Containers like Wildfly.
+From now on, we will use SpringBoot and leave behind JEE Containers like WildFly.
 The goal now is to adapt your code written so far into SpringBoot.

 Start a new Maven project.